COMPUTER APPLICATIONS BEST SUITED FOR THE ISTE STANDARDS FOR EDUCATORS ~ 2017 FROM FALL 2018 EDU 506: COMPUTER APPLICATIONS IN EDUCATION

 you mean i have to use "this" when i teach? ~ Heritage, room 210

 Doc Tatom will lead the participants through some of the technology tools that he uses with his online classes at Freed-Hardeman University.

 He uses Freed-Hardeman University's "Best Practices for Digital Learning Environments: A faculty guide to course design, development, and delivery" is preparing his online classes. http://fhu.edu/s/y9J2Q

 We will take a look at the following tech tools: Twitter, TwitCasting Live, AudioBoom, Google+ Hangouts and Chats, Plurk.
 He will be available Thursday evening and Friday to discuss technology integration with faculty, staff and students.

 TwitCasting Live works best on Safari!!

-Doc Tatom is an Associate Professor of Education at Freed-Hardeman University.

-He enjoys playing with his 3 grandchildren & his hobby of genealogy ~ currently has 9,924 individuals in his family tree!!
-Thoughts & Ideas are my own & do not necessarily reflect the views of FHU.
+Doc Tatom is Director of Institutional and Church Research at Heritage Christian University in Florence, AL since June 2019.
+He retired from Freed-Hardeman University in May 2019.
+He enjoys playing with his 5 grandchildren & his hobby of genealogy ~ currently has 10,620 individuals in his family tree!!
+Thoughts & Ideas are my own & do not necessarily reflect the views of HCU.